onflow/cadence/docs/language.md

 | `fun`, `struct`, `resource`, `struct interface`, `resource interface`   |                       | Current and inner |
 | `fun`, `struct`, `resource`, `struct interface`, `resource interface`   | `pub`                 | **All**           |

+Currently, all types must be declared public and are visible to all code.
+However, that does not imply that any code may instantiate the type: only code within the [contract](#contracts) in which the type is declared is allowed to create instances of the type.
+See the section for more information.

 ```cadence,file=access-control-globals.cdc
 // Declare a private constant, inaccessible/invisible in outer scope.
 //